MohamedBahaa2/FIPF/README.md

-# Non-linear Functions Intersection Point Finder
+# Functions Intersection Point Finder

 ## To Do: